 Cake Stall Tips

 - We are told that we eat with our eyes.
 It makes sense then, that some thought goes into the presentation of your baked items.
 Goodbye Glad Wrap and paper plates!
 Hello professional packaging!
 It is an added cost but buying in bulk from packaging wholesalers (who often give schools and community groups discounts – just ask) can lead to real savings.
 Why not ask those who don’t bake, to contribute to packaging costs instead?
-Presenting in consistent packaging makes stacking items easier and makes your stand look more professional as well.
+Presenting items in consistent packaging makes stacking items easier and makes your stand look more professional as well.

 - Don’t forget to make your cake stall look attractive as well.
 Bare trestle tables are practical and readily available but boring.
 Add a cloth, some bunting and some professional looking signage (check out Canva) and it can increase interest in what you have to offer at your stall.
 Try using rolls of brown craft paper, it’s a simple way to lift your presentation.

-- More and more potential cake stall customers having allergies and intolerances.
+- More and more potential cake stall customers have allergies and intolerances.
 One thing that has changed over the years, is the requirement to include an ingredient list on all items.
 Getting volunteers to bake can be difficult enough without asking them to handwrite all of the ingredients out as well.
 Contact a short run, print-on-demand company, they can print out an ingredient checklist on a business card that you can tape or hole punch and tie to the baked goods.
 These save a heap of time, volunteer bakers can be given handful at the same time they get their packaging and are quite inexpensive.

 Location, Location, Location